novaprova/novaprova/doc/manual/porting.rst

 This function is called to handle the failure case in the standard ``assert()`` macro.
 If it's called, the calling code has decided that an unrecoverable internal error has occurred.
 Usually it prints a message and terminates the process in such a way that the kernel writes a coredump.
-Novaprova defines it's own version of this routine in ``iassert.c``, which fails the running test gracefully (including a stack trace message).
+NovaProva defines it's own version of this routine in ``iassert.c``, which fails the running test gracefully (including a stack trace message).
 The function name and signature are not defined by any standard.
 Systems based on GNU libc also define two